lamegaton/Machine-Learning-and-AI-Notes/README.md

   MLAI --> FZ

 ```
-Please click on the box above to go to each folder

 ## References:
 [1] Deep Learning with Python - Chollet, Francois
 [2] [Link to comparison between logistic regression and perceptron](https://stats.stackexchange.com/questions/162257/whats-the-difference-between-logistic-regression-and-perceptron)